Online Calibrated and Conformal Prediction Improves Bayesian Optimization: INTRODUCTION

-This paper aims to improve the performance of online sequential decision-making tasks under uncertainty, such as Bayesian optimization.
-We start by examining which uncertainties are needed in model-based decision-making, and argue that ideal uncertainties should be calibrated.
-Intuitively, calibration means that an 80\% predictive confidence interval should contain the true outcome 80\% of the time.
-Calibrated predictive uncertainties help balance exploration and exploitation, estimate the expected value of the objective function, and reach the optimum in a smaller number of steps.
+This paper aims to improve the performance of algorithms for online sequential decision-making under uncertainty, particularly Bayesian optimization.
+We start by examining which uncertainties are needed in model based decision-making and argue that ideal uncertainties should be calibrated \citep{gneiting2007strictly,kuleshov2018accurate}.
+Intuitively, calibration means that an 80\% confidence interval should contain the true outcome 80\% of the time.
+Calibration helps balance exploration and exploitation, estimate the expected value of the objective, and reach the optimum in fewer steps \citep{malik2019calibrated}.

-Inspired by our characterization of ideal uncertainties, we introduce simple algorithms for enforcing these characteristics within the framework of Bayesian optimization.
-Our methods can be added to any Bayesian optimization algorithm with minimal modifications, and with minimal computational and implementaiton overhead.
-Empirically, we show that our techniques yield faster convergence to higher quality optima across a range of standard benchmark functions and hyperparameter optimization tasks.
+Enforcing calibration in sequential tasks is challenging because the data is non-stationary (it is determined by our actions).
+We introduce simple algorithms based on online learning \citep{shalev2012online} that provably yield calibrated uncertainties, even on data chosen by an adversary.
+Moreover, our methods can be added to any Bayesian optimization algorithm with minimal modifications and with minimal computational and implementation overhead.
+Empirically, we show that our techniques improve Bayesian optimization and yield faster convergence to higher quality optima across a range of standard benchmark functions and hyperparameter optimization tasks.

-\textbf{Contributions:} In summary, this work makes the following contributions: (1) we propose a characterization of the predictive model uncertainties that are need in online sequential decision-making applications such as Bayesian optimization and argue that they need to be calibrated; (2) we introduce simple algorithms for enforcing calibrated uncertainties within any existing Bayesian optimization algorithm with minimal computational and implementation overhead; (3) we demonstrate that our methods improve hyperparameter optimization across synthetic and real-world tasks, accelerating search by anywhere from 5\% up to 50\%.
+\textbf{Contributions} In summary, this work makes the following contributions: (1) we study which uncertainties are needed in online sequential decision-making and and provide a formal analysis of the benefits of calibrated uncertainties; (2) we introduce simple algorithms than enforce calibration on non-stationary data and that can be added within any existing Bayesian optimization algorithm with minimal computational and implementation overhead; (3) we demonstrate that our methods accelerate optimization on tasks such as hyperparameter search.

-\section{Background}
+\section{BACKGROUND}